Would being in heaven with a God you hate be hell?

 You want a small glimpse of what heaven and hell might look like?
 You can glimpse them here on earth.

 Hell is a complete absence of God’s Presence.
 Hell is a Loving God not forcing us to worship Him if we don’t want.
 Hell is simply the complete removal, the complete absence, of God and all that is Good.
 We catch glimpses of hell through the evil acts of humanity committed against one another in disobedience to God’s call to love.

 Heaven is that place for which we long.
-We catch glimpses of it—in the field of wildflowers or the hug of a loved one—but we find ourselves wondering, “Is this as good as it gets?”
+We catch glimpses of it—in the field of wildflowers or the hug of a loved one—but here on earth, the goodness is marred by brokenness.
+We find ourselves wondering, “Is this as good as it gets?”
 The answer is No. We were created for something better, and something deep inside us longs for it.

 We were created to belong in God’s presence, but God does not tolerate the presence of evil in Heaven, so God, through Jesus, brought his presence to Earth.
 He loves us enough that he chose to live among us.
 He didn’t respond to the ills of our world in typical selfish human ways.
 He chose love.
 He associated with the lowly and undesirables of society.
 While Jesus was on earth:

 the blind received sight, the lame walked, those who had leprosy were cleansed, the deaf heard, the dead were raised, and the good news was proclaimed to the poorMatthew 11:5